What Is Mass Timber Construction? — hero

 If you’re evaluating mass timber for a project, early clarity is what makes the difference.

-If you’re working through a project and want to understand how mass timber would fit, we’re always open to having that conversation… earlier the better, before things get complicated.
+If you’re working through a project and want to understand how mass timber would fit, we’re always open to having that conversation.
+Earlier is better, before things get complicated.